gustavosobral/insta_followers/README.md

 ## Running
 I'm using the Foreman Procfile manager, as the used PaaS (Heroku) suggest.
 Just start the app using Foreman:

     $ foreman start

-On development, you can use the rerun gem to restart the program in a file change.
+On development, you can use the rerun gem to restart the program in a file change:

     $ rerun foreman start